weeklyjs/weeklyjs.github.io/docs/_posts/2022-03-04-opaque-types-in-typescript.markdown

     return value as UserID;
 }
 ```
-You can be sure to always have a proper user id wherever you see a `UserID` - as long as you can resist the temptation to just do `someValue as UserID`.
+With this, you can now be sure to always have a proper-looking value wherever you see a `UserID` - as long as you can resist the temptation to just do `someValue as UserID`.
 (Maybe a custom linting rule could help with that.)

-In any case, using opaque types for ids is quick win with virtually no drawbacks: the only time you should ever need to convert values is when they enter your application, typically when you receive data in a controller or read it from the database!
+In any case, using opaque types for ids is quick win with virtually no drawbacks: the only time you should ever need to convert values is when they enter your application, typically when you receive data in a controller or read it from the database.

 About the author: Raphael Pigulla

-Raphael has more than 10 years of experience in software development.
+Raphael has more than ten years of experience in software development and architecture.
 He specializes in backend development with Node.js and TypeScript.
 Raphael joined [MaibornWolff](https://maibornwolff.de) in 2019.